Nyaguthii-C/AirBnB_clone/web_static/README.md

 - 2-common.css - css file for global style (i.e. the body style)
 - 2-header.css - css file for header style
 - 2-footer.css - css file for footer style
+- 3-index.html - displays a header and footer by using CSS files with a favicon
+- 3-common.css - for the global style (i.e body style)
+- 3-header.css - for the header style
+- 3-footer.css - for the footer style